Skip To Main Content

 SEPAC envisions a school community where families and educators work side-by-side to remove barriers, celebrate strengths, and expand opportunities for all students receiving special education and related services.
 Through shared leadership, advocacy, and open communication, SEPAC strives to foster a culture of trust, belonging, and continuous improvement that leads to improved student outcomes, increased family engagement, and a stronger Pearland ISD community.

-SEPAC Meeting Presentations
+SEPAC Meeting Dates

 10/4/2025 - Open to all parents